Skip to main content

 Networking

-• Port 80 (HTTP) -- used by Caddy for HTTP-to-HTTPS redirect and Let's Encrypt ACME challenges
+• Port 80 (HTTP) -- ACME challenges and HTTP-to-HTTPS redirect

-• A domain name is optional but recommended for automatic TLS certificate provisioning via Let's Encrypt
+• A domain name is optional but recommended for Let's Encrypt TLS.
+Without one, Caddy uses self-signed certificates.

 Architecture

-Hawkra Self-Hosted consists of five containerized services orchestrated with Docker Compose:
+Hawkra Self-Hosted consists of six containerized services orchestrated with Docker Compose:

 Internet / LAN